pyther/pyther.github.io/_posts/2018-10-28-att-fixed-wireless-gateway-bypass.markdown

 *Note: For ATT Fiber, 802.1x Authentication is required between the residential gateway and the modem (ONT).
 802.1x Authentication is not used for Fixed Wireless Internet.
-Beaware of this fact, if reading other guides.*
+Be aware of this, if reading other guides.*
 <!--more-->

 ## Traffic Capture